 Simple Safety Rules to Keep You Alive And Avoid DQ’s:

-- Don’t every remove your pistol from the holster (or range bag if you didn’t bring a holster) unless and until the RO (range officer) gives you the command to do so.
-When you are on the shooting line ready to shoot he/she will say “Shooter load and make ready” when it’s time to take the pistol out of the holster.
+- Don’t ever remove your pistol from the holster (or range bag if you didn’t bring a holster) unless and until the RO (range officer) gives you the command to do so.
+When you are on the shooting line ready to shoot he/she will say “Make ready” when it’s time to take the pistol out of the holster.
 Don’t take your pistol out of the holster (outside of the safe area) to show someone your equipment, this WILL get you DQ’ed immediately.
 At the 2nd match I attended, we had a very experienced shooter get DQ’ed for doing this very thing.

 - Keep your bugger digger off of the bang switch.
 Do not have your finger inside of the trigger guard when you are moving with the firearm.
 This is to prevent an AD (Accidental Discharge), which can get someone killed or maimed for life.

 - Do not have your finger inside the trigger guard when preforming a reload (magazine change).
 Again common sense, but everyone’s inner moron comes out when under stress, and in a hurry.